 This tour is for active travellers who have a bit of time to spend in our beautiful desert.
 Over five days and four nights we will hike and scramble to many of the best views that Wadi Rum has to offer.
-During the evenings we will set up camp and enjoy evenings filled with Bedouin music and a variety of traditional dishes.
+During the evenings we will set up camp and enjoy evenings filled with Bedouin traditional dishes.
 If you want to get in touch with nature and aren't afraid of a bit of physical exertion, this is the tour for you.

 - Makharas Canyon